 RUN, then the program will go in an endless loop until you press the STOP key.
-If you have more than one line

-When it says
+When you press STOP, it says

-BREAK IN 10, it does not mean anything is broken.
+BREAK IN 10, but it does not mean anything is broken.
 All it means is just that the computer is taking a break from

 running your program, and in this case it stopped at line 10.